irjaimes/express-note-taker/README.md

 Clone the repository to your local development environment.

 git clone https://github.com/irjaimes/express-note-taker.git
-Navigate to the developer-profile-generator folder using the command prompt.
+Navigate to the express-note-taker folder using the command prompt.

 Run npm install to install all dependencies.
 To use the application locally, run node server.js in your CLI, and then open http://localhost:3000 in your preferred browswer.